 Is this a severe infection

-What may be said about this infection
+What can be said about ransomware

 Is this a serious threat